 This documentation has been updated in line with the name changes recommended by the Ethereum Foundation.
-The execution layer is sometimes known as “Ethereum 1.0.”
-The consensus layer is sometimes known as “Ethereum 2.0.”
+The execution layer was previously known as “Ethereum 1.0.”
+The consensus layer was previously known as “Ethereum 2.0.”

 The following instructions describe the process to connect Teku to a consensus layer testnet.

-This example connects to the Prater testnet.
+This example connects to the Goerli testnet.
 If connecting to a different testnet,

 --network option in the examples

 Networks can experience stability issues and are prone to regular resets.
 We recommend you regularly check network and client documentation for updates.

 - Install the latest stable version of Teku using a binary distribution, or with Docker.